edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 Tools may use this value to determine if new content has been added to the DEC file  EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP

-New content is define as:
+New content is defines as:
 * Adding a new library class
 * Adding a new GUID
 * Adding a new PROTOCOL